– General Introduction –

 Niklas Astedt, better known by his PokerStars screen name “Lena900”, is a Swedish professional poker player.
 He was born on October 21st, 1990.

-Astedt is the biggest online MTT winner in poker history.
-As of writing this, he’s cashed for over $21 million in online tournaments.
-He overtook Hungary’s Peter “Belabacsi” Traply on the online all time money list in January 2020.
+Astedt was the biggest online MTT winner in poker history.
+As of writing this, he’s cashed for over $23 million in online tournaments.
+He overtook Hungary’s Peter “Belabacsi” Traply on the online all time money list in January 2020, then was overtaken by the Portuguese Joao “Naza114” Vieira in April 2021.

-Astedt has won three WCOOP (World Championship of Online Poker) titles so far, two of which he claimed 2 days apart in September 2020.
+Astedt has won three WCOOP (World Championship of Online Poker) titles so far, two of which he claimed 2 days apart from each other in September 2020.

 – Key Career Dates –